Student's grandmother killed, two others wounded after shooting outside high school graduation in New Orleans

 "This did not have to happen," Goodly said.
 "We had a good amount of security here – interior coverage and exterior coverage.
 Xavier Police were on the scene along with Second District Police."

 "One of my friend’s grandma got shot right in the middle of the street, and she didn't have anything to do with it," a witness told WWL-TV.

-The victim has not been identified.
+According to NOLA.com, 80-year-old Augustine Greenwood was walking to the parking lot from her youngest grandson's graduation ceremony when she was shot and killed.

+Greenwood was an innocent bystander.
+She was a mother to six and a grandmother to 15.

 The NOPD said the other victims were two males.
 One victim was shot in the shoulder and the other shot in the leg.
 Police have not said if the victims were graduates.